Sultanpur National Park: Wildlife

-Every year more than 100 migratory bird species arrive at Sultanpur in search of feeding grounds and to pass the winter.
-In winter, the sanctuary provides a picturesque panorama of migratory birds such as Siberian cranes, greater flamingo, ruff, black winged stilt, common teal, common greenshank, northern pintail, yellow wagtail, white wagtail, northern shoveller, rosy pelican.
+Every year more than 100 migratory bird species arrive at Sultanpur in search of feeding grounds and to pass the winter including Siberian cranes, greater flamingo, ruff, black-winged stilt Eurasian teal, common greenshank, northern pintail, yellow wagtail, white wagtail, northern shoveler, great white pelican..

-Climate

-This Bird Sanctuary, ideal for birding and bird watchers, is best visited in winters when a large number of migratory birds come here.
-Sultanpur has the typical North Indian climate of harsh summers (up to 46 °C) and cold winters (low of up to 9 °C).
-The rainy season is short, from July to the end of August.
+In addition to the many birds, animals such as nilgai, Bengal fox and blackbuck are also seen here.
+Trees which are popular with the birds like acacia nilotica, acacia tortilis, berberis and neem have been planted.